Your Peter Pan Syndrome - Making It Work for You

 Many people think any work that you admit you love doing must not be work.

-Most my friends still remark that it must be nice not to have worked in four years.
+My friends still remark that it must be nice not to have worked in four years.

 Slacker.
 Guilty as charged.